 I receive a lot of inquiries from writers and emerging authors.

-I prefer to work directly with editors and publishing houses but am not against working for a self-publishing author offering an adequate budget.
-Please feel free to contact me to talk about your book project!
+I prefer to work directly with editors and publishing houses but am not against working for a self-publishing author.* Please feel free to contact me to talk about your book project and budget.

 What are your favourite subjects to illustrate?